stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 ---------------

-The LFRic API allows fields, scalars and operators to be declared in the algorithm layer with LFRic-specific precision symbols as long as any associated kernels have been written to support the underlying precision that they represent.
-If a kernel is required to support more than one precision then multiple precision-specific kernels should be written which are called via a generic interface.
-If the generic interfance is called then Fortran will then ensure that the appropriate precision-specific kernel will be used.
+The LFRic API allows fields, scalars and operators to be declared in the algorithm layer with certain LFRic-specific precision symbols (such as r_def) as long as any associated kernels have been written so that they support the underlying precision that the symbols will represent (typically 32bit or 64bit).
+If a kernel needs to support data that can be stored with different precisions then appropriate precision-specific sub-kernels should be written.
+These precision-specific sub-kernels should be called via a generic interface (which lets Fortran choose the appropriate sub-kernel based on the precision of its argument(s).

 Below is a simple example of an algorithm code calling the same generic kernel twice with potentially different precision and for the